atello1/blog-project/README.md

 ## Testing instructions (how to manually test different functionalities)

 ### Home page
-- When click on see details you should go to the detail page with the full post
+- When click on see details you should go to the detail page where the full post is displayed

-### Deatil page
+### Detail page
 - When click the delete button a pop up shold appears asking if you want to delete the item
 - If you click yes the item should not appears in the home page